Whether you’re planning a Vancouver Christmas trip or just looking for things to do over Christmas break, you’re in luck.

 Attend the Vancouver Santa Claus Parade

 You’ll find up to 2500 participants, including marching bands, floats and dance troupes – with an obvious holiday theme.

-The parade begins at around noon (2023 date TBA) and proceeds East on Georgia St. starting at Broughton.
-Kid’s activities continue throughout the day near the Art Gallery.
+The parade begins at around noon (2023 date TBA) and proceeds East on Georgia St., starting at Broughton.
+The kids’ activities continue throughout the day near the art gallery.

 Attendees are encouraged to bring non-perishable food items or donations for the Greater Vancouver Food Bank.

 Every September in Vancouver Potter’s Nursery (in the suburb of Surrey) transforms itself from a standard garden centre into Canada’s largest Christmas store.

 All in all, Potter’s Christmas Store contains tens of thousands of items crammed into its 28,000 sq ft space.